 - While occasionally having one or two episodes devoted to them, the Weevils fall under this.
 If any character needs to be in a specific place at some point during the episode in order for the plot to work, more often than not they'll be hunting a Weevil.
 They're so minor, "weevil hunting" is the excuse Jack and Ianto use when they need to sneak out of work for some alone time.

 - The Blowfish in "Kiss Kiss, Bang Bang" is basically used to set up Torchwood Three's status as Everyone Knew Already and Jack's return.

-- Poor old Cenred from Merlin.
+- Poor old Cenred.
 He was only incorporated because the Big Bads Morgana and Morgause needed his army to overrun Camelot, and he never gets to fight either Arthur or Uther before he's killed off in a classic case of You Have Outlived Your Usefulness.

-- It happened again with Helios in series three, a warlord whose sole purpose is to provide the man-power for a takeover, and then die in battle.
+- It happens again with Helios in series three, a warlord whose sole purpose is to provide the man-power for a takeover, and then die in battle.

 - Invoked by Ash regarding Ed, in Evil Dead: The Musical.
 Then doubly subverted, because Ed gets a song - "Bit-Part Demon" - before he gets shot, likely because not being a Bit Part Bad Guy meant he really was a potential threat.
 This is lampshaded by Ash immediately afterward.

 Ash: Now you'll have a bit part... in hell!